 Communication between the control room crew, the studio crew and the media room is made possible by a RTS TELEX intercom system.

-The media room components are fully routable and allow playback and recording from and to 2 AVID airspeed units, 3 Betacam SP, 2 DVCAM, 1 U-matic, 1 DVD recorder and multi-system VHS.
+The media room components are fully routable and allow playback and recording from and to 2 AVID airspeed units and various digital and analog playback and recording sources.

-The media room is also equipped to receive and record CNN Pathfire feeds and to stream studio programs to the Web, such as TV newscasts and live guest speaker-driven events.
+The media room is also equipped to receive and record the CNN Pathfire feeds and to stream the studio programs, such as TV newscasts and live guest speaker-driven events, to the Web.

 A range of equipment is available to suit different levels of media production.
-For News and Documentary students, the department provides prosumer DV cameras (SONY VX-2100, PD-150/170 and Panasonic DXR-110B), Lectrosonics radio mics and professional Lowell lighting kits for their documentary productions.
+For News and Documentary students, the department provides various cameras and audio recorders (Panasonic AG-AC90, JVC GYHM-100, Panasonic GH3, Canon T4i and Zoom H4N) Lectrosonics and Sony radio mics and professional Lowell lighting kits for their documentary productions.

-For multimedia students, the department provides small, easy-to-use Canon DV cameras and microphones.
+For multimedia students, the department provides small, easy-to-use Canon Vixia cameras and microphones.

 The radio studio is available to all journalism students.
 It is also connected to the Radio Newsroom so classes can view and listen to live and recorded productions during class